adikulkarni0/pxdocs/content/operations/operate-kubernetes/uninstall/decommission-a-node.md

 If the plan is to decommission this node altogether from the Kubernetes cluster, no further steps are needed.
 {{</info>}}

-## Step 3.
-Ensure application pods using Portworx don’t run on this node
+## Ensure application pods using Portworx don’t run on this node

 If you need to continue using the Kubernetes node without Portworx, you will need to ensure your application pods using Portworx volumes don’t get scheduled here.